benjaminheng/knowledge-base/content/gunicorn-supervisord-and-graceful-reloads.md

 ```
 -->

-**Step 2: New workers are spawned.
+**Step 2**: New workers are spawned.
 Requests start getting routed to the new
 workers.
 The new workers are not yet initialized and so can't process
-requests.**
+requests.

 ![gunicorn-sighup-handling-2.svg](/resource/diagrams/gunicorn-sighup-handling-2.svg)